encode/django-rest-framework/docs/api-guide/fields.md

 `PrimaryKeyRelatedField` will represent the targets of the field using their primary key.

-Be default, `ManyPrimaryKeyRelatedField` is read-write, although you can change this behaviour using the `readonly` flag.
+Be default, `ManyPrimaryKeyRelatedField` is read-write, although you can change this behaviour using the `read_only` flag.

 ## HyperlinkedRelatedField